i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - X25519 DH: 3 each
 - Signature verification: 1 (Bob)

+Alice calculates 5 ECDHs per-bound-session (minimum), 2 for each NS message to Bob, and 3 for each of Bob's NSR messages.

+Bob also calculates 6 ECDHs per-bound-session, 3 for each of Alice's NS messages, and 3 for each of his NSR messages.

 The following cryptographic operations are required by each party for each data phase message: